M66B/FairEmail/FAQ.md

 Most, if not all, other email apps don't show a notification with the "side effect" that new email is often not or late being reported.

+Background: this is because of the introduction of [doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6 Marshmallow.

 <a name="FAQ3"></a>
 **(3) What are operations and why are they pending?**